Consider this your 12-Step Tics and Other Special Needs Group where we will encourage each other to:

 My biggest production yet has been my two children, Stink (14) and Pip (13).

 Fear: When my son was diagnosed with Tourette syndrome in 2007, I was pretty ticked off.
 Thanks to the media and fear inducing internet articles, I was terrified he would curse, shriek, scream and curse obscenities in circle time.

 Reality: Quite the opposite, he is highly creative, social and thriving.

-Fantasy: His tics are gone and he’s currently a poster child for Gap!
+Fantasy: His symptoms are gone and he’s currently a poster child for Gap!

 Actuality: I keep his tics at a minimum through a gluten free/caesin free diet.